-Actor Stacey Jackson, in her Backstage/Unscripted article “Doubts,” notes that “A healthy dose of self-doubt isn’t always a bad thing.
+Actor Stacey Jackson, in a Backstage article (“Doubts” – apparently no longer online) notes that “A healthy dose of self-doubt isn’t always a bad thing.
 Ask your parents and friends if they have doubts about their professional abilities, and I’m sure the honest ones will say, ‘yes.’

 “It seems silly now, but until recently, I thought that I was the only one who questioned my abilities.
 But teachers, consultants, lawyers, writers, doctors, you name it, they all have doubts at various points in their careers.
 Even brilliant actors doubt their talent.”

 But, Jackson notes, “Doubts keep us diligent.
 Without doubt, I probably wouldn’t keep studying my craft and striving for better work.
 Fear of failure is a great motivator and it keeps our actor egos in check… doubt and passion is a powerful combination.
 It’s the mark of a determined actor.”

 There are probably a number of personality traits that impact our self-doubt and feelings of being a fraud, such as perfectionism, holding very high standards for yourself and your work.

 A number of years ago, speaking of Matt Damon, Gwyneth Paltrow said, “I think Matt places so much importance on being an artist or a good actor, and he’ll really beat himself up to get there.
 You always feel like he’s feeling: ‘I don’t deserve this.'”

 And Damon admitted, “I just never know if I’m going to pull it off.
 I have terrible, grave concerns about my own ability.”